HenrikSamuelsson/Diary/Year 2016/Month 01/Day 10.md

 ## Installing Python
 Installed Python version 3.5.1 for Windows on my home computer.
 It was downloaded from [python.org](https://www.python.org/downloads/).

+I could not find the 64-bit for my processor so I ended up downloading a 32 bit version.

 I choose to update my PATH during the installation.